Our print and microfilmed newspapers can be accessed in the Newspapers and Family History zone of the Main Reading Room.

 If the title or issue you are looking for is not held in the reading room, you will need to search the library catalogue for holdings and to request available items from our closed newspaper stacks.

 To request material from the newspaper stacks you must be registered as a National Library Reader.

-Newspapers are normally delivered to the reading room within 45 minutes unless they are housed offsite.
+Newspapers will normally be delivered to the reading room within one hour unless they are housed offsite.

-As all the Library’s holdings of print Australian newspapers published before January 2001 and overseas newspapers published before January 2006 are housed offsite they are not available for immediate access but can be requested for delivery to the Newspapers and Microforms Reading Room.
+As all the Library’s holdings of print Australian newspapers published before January 2001 and overseas newspapers published before January 2006 are housed offsite they are not available for immediate access but can be requested for delivery to the Newspapers and Family History zone.

 Delivery times for items held offsite can be viewed on our Collection Delivery Service page.